dylanboy20/react_course/README.md

-It-logger project
+IT-logger project
-allows users of an it company to keep logs of different issues
+allows users of an IT company to keep logs of different issues